WA Government Architecture Decision Records

 Project Kickoff Steps

-- API Standards - Follow ADR 003: API Documentation Standards for OpenAPI specification
+- API Standards - Follow ADR 003: API Documentation Standards for OpenAPI generation, validation, and testing

-- Identity Federation - Follow ADR 013: Identity Federation Standards for domain separation
+- Identity Federation - Follow ADR 013: Identity Federation Standards for separate standard and privileged authentication realms

-- Edge Protection - Follow ADR 016: Web Application Edge Protection for rate limiting and security
+- Edge Protection - Follow ADR 016: Web Application Edge Protection for WAF, rate limiting, TLS, and public API protection

-- Database & Secrets - Follow ADR 018: Database Patterns and ADR 005: Secrets Management
+- Database & Secrets - Follow ADR 018: Database Patterns for managed persistence and ADR 005: Secrets Management for runtime secrets

-- Logging & Monitoring - Follow ADR 007: Centralised Security Logging for audit trails
+- Logging & Monitoring - Follow ADR 007: Centralised Security Logging for user, system, and admin audit trails

 ADR ###: Specific Decision Title